jodydadescott/tokenmachine/README.md

-# Tokenmachine
+# TokenMachine

+## Overview

+### What

-Grants SharedSecrets, Kerberos Keytabs, and Nonces to bearers of authorized tokens.
-Authorization is accompolished by executing an OPA/Rego policy configured by the operator.
-Shared Secrets are for applications that require a common shared secret.
-Keytabs are for Kerberos authentication and Nonces are provided as a method to prevent replay attacks.
+Grants SharedSecrets, Kerberos Keytabs, and Nonces to bearers of authorized OAUTH tokens.

-## Operation
+### Why

+OAUTH toknes have become very popular in modern application development to authenticate and authorize API calls but many applications use Kerberos or shared secrets.

+### How

+Users must be able to obtain OAUTH tokens from their identity provider (IDP).
+Using the token they can request SharedSecrets or Keytabs from the TokenMachine.
+TokenMachine will authenticate and authorize the request by executing an OPA/Rego policy defined by the operator.
+Tokens will be validated by obtaining the public key from the issuer.
+A Nonce mechnacism has also been created to prevent replay attacks.

+### More

 When an application or users (client) desires a resource from the Tokenmachine they must first acquire an OAUTH compliant token (bearer token) from their Identity Provider (IDP).
 Using this bearer token the client should request a Nonce from the Tokenmachine.
 The Tokenmachine will authorize the Nonce request and if authroized return a time scoped Nonce.
 The Nonce will contain both a secret and an expiration time.
 The client should obtain a new token from their IDP with the Nonce secret encoded in the claims.
 The client should then use the bearer token to make one or more request to the Tokenmachine before the Nonce expires.

 SharedSecrets contain a Secret and an expiration (exp) time in epoch seconds.
 If the SharedSecret has reached half life then the fields NextSecret and NextExp will be present.
 These fields represent the next period Secret and expiration.
 It is up to the user to make use of the SharedSecret and cordinate the period changes.